Get Hands-On Experience

 During On-Campus Recruitment (OCR), employers recruit students and conduct interviews on campus for summer, semester, and post-graduation jobs.
 Employers participate in OCR, including large law firms, high-profile government agencies, such as public defender and district attorney offices, and well-regarded nonprofits.
 The Office of Career Services guides you through each step, from drafting polished application materials to preparing you for your interviews.

-On Symplicity, USF law students have access to a huge number of job postings for summer, semester, and post-graduation jobs.
+On Symplicity and our private LinkedIn current student group page, USF law students have access to a huge number of job postings for summer, semester, and post-graduation jobs.
 You’ll find jobs at law firms, companies, government agencies, nonprofits, and more.

 Reciprocity is available to graduates and second or third year students of any ABA-accredited law school that allows University of San Francisco School of law graduates and students to use its career resources.
 For details regarding on-site and remote privileges and requesting access, see our Reciprocity Policy.